 4. E-learning is Inaccessible to Digitally Illiterate People

 One can argue that today, almost everyone has a mobile device, a laptop, or both.
 So, e-learning is accessible to all of those as long as they have some degree of understanding of technology.
-However, there’s still a vast population of people who either don’t have access to these devices or don’t know how to navigate the internet.
+However, a vast population of people still don’t have access to these devices or don’t know how to navigate the internet.
 Until there is this gap, e-learning will remain inaccessible to everyone.
-So, it’s essential to look at e-learning as an addition to traditional learning rather than a replacement.
+So, looking at e-learning as an addition to traditional learning rather than a replacement is essential.

 5. Issues with Accreditation and Quality Assurance